salsa-rs/salsa/README.md

 Using salsa is as easy as 1, 2, 3...

-1. Define one or more **query context traits** that contain the inputs and queries you will need.
+1. Define one or more **database traits** that contain the inputs and queries you will need.
 We'll start with one such trait, but later on you can use more than one to break up your system into components (or spread your code across crates).
 2. **Implement the queries** using the `query_definition!` macro.
-3. **Implement the query context trait** for your query context struct, which contains a full listing of all the inputs/queries you will be using.
+3. Define the **database struct**, which contains the storage for all the inputs/queries you will be using.
 The query struct will contain the storage for all of the inputs/queries and may also contain anything else that your code needs (e.g., configuration data).

 To see an example of this in action, check out [the `hello_world` example](examples/hello_world/main.rs), which has a number of comments